jankolkmeier/xbee-api/README.md

 ```

 ## SUPPORTED XBEE MODELS
-Both Series 1 (802.15.4) and Series 2 (ZNet 2.5 and ZIGBEE) modules are supported now.
+Both Series 1 (802.15.4) and Series 2 (ZNet 2.5 and ZigBee) modules are supported now.
-Since ZIGBEE offers more features and is more robust, you might be interested in upgrading your Series 2 modules from ZNet 2.5 to ZIGBEE: [upgradingfromznettozb.pdf](ftp://ftp1.digi.com/support/documentation/upgradingfromznettozb.pdf).
+Since ZigBee offers more features and is more robust, you might be interested in upgrading your Series 2 modules from ZNet 2.5 to ZigBee: [upgradingfromznettozb.pdf](ftp://ftp1.digi.com/support/documentation/upgradingfromznettozb.pdf).
-Development is done using Series 2 XBee modules with XB24-ZB (ZIGBEE) firmware.
+Development is done using Series 2 XBee modules with XB24-ZB (ZigBee) firmware.
 These documents are used as reference: [90000976_M.pdf (for Series 2)](http://ftp1.digi.com/support/documentation/90000976_M.pdf) and
 [90000982_M.pdf (for Series 1)](http://ftp1.digi.com/support/documentation/90000982_M.pdf).
 Some frame types are Series 1/2 specific.
 Be sure to use the correct ones for your module (as described in the documents and in the frame types section).

 Modules must run in API mode.
 Both AP=1 and AP=2 modes are supported (set the api_mode parameter accordingly).